-Communities and Local Government, 2012: Live Tables - Table 600 Rents, lettings and tenancies http://www.communities.gov.uk/housing/housingresearch/housingstatistics/housingstatisticsby/locallevelstatistics/livetables/
+&lt;sup>22 Communities and Local Government, 2012: Live Tables - Table 600 Rents, lettings and tenancies

-- households between the ages 65-74 and 5,000 aged above 85+ will create new needs for adapted housing27. - 3.25.23 Should the delivery of affordable housing not be met then this could well have adverse consequences upon labour mobility as well as contributing toward health inequalities as people remain in unsuitable housing conditions. - 3.25.24 In terms of meeting the housing needs of the elderly, a failure to deliver the requisite number and designs could result in elderly people remaining within unsuitable housing increasing the risk of accidents.
-Further, it may lead to constraints on housing availability for younger members of the community. - 3.25.25 Failure to deliver the specialist housing for the older age groups could lead not only to use of unsuitable properties, but also to the use of expensive hospital beds where respite care and hospice care is not available. - 3.25.26 While provision of new housing may create capacity to enable refurbishment/demolition of Radburn housing areas, this is not evident from the policy.
-Nor is it evident that new housing is to be designed to improve public safety via the development briefs. - 3.25.27 While there remains a focus on allocating housing within urban areas that potentially reduces the need to travel, the allocation of houses at Blythe Valley Park and away from North Solihull is envisaged to increase reliance upon the private car.
+- 3.26.27 While there remains a focus on allocating housing within urban areas that potentially reduces the need to travel, the allocation of houses at Blythe Valley Park and away from North Solihull is envisaged to increase reliance upon the private car unless effective public transport services can be secured.
 The third phase places an emphasis upon rural provision and is thus likely to increase travel needs further.
-This suggests that rural areas are likely to experience change with 1,235 dwellings being allocated. - 3.25.28 With a quarter of the new housing being in the rural areas, there is a potential that both biodiversity and landscape objectives would be adversely affected.
-No provision is made in the policy to contribute towards green infrastructure or to consider the historic environment although these objectives may be delivered via the site development briefs. - 3.25.29 The policy states that new housing is to contribute towards maintaining local character and distinctiveness, whereas housing on unidentified sites is to contribute wards "enhancing local character and distinctiveness".
+This suggests that rural areas are likely to experience change with 1,235 dwellings being allocated. - 3.26.28 With a quarter of the new housing being in the rural areas, there is a potential that both biodiversity and landscape objectives would be adversely affected.
+Nevertheless revisions to the supporting text recognise the implications that substantial housing growth would have upon infrastructure, growth, regeneration objectives, the Green Belt and the River Blythe SSSI.
+No provision is made in the policy to contribute towards green infrastructure or to consider the historic environment although these objectives are addressed in other policies and may be delivered via the site development briefs. - 3.26.29 The policy states that new housing is to contribute towards maintaining local character and distinctiveness, whereas housing on unidentified sites is to contribute wards "enhancing local character and distinctiveness".